Your Business Might Be Eligible For Tax Credits When Hiring EmployeesPosted April 22, 2015 by BizLaw 101 Blog in

 Do Your Paperwork

 In order to use a tax credit, you must become certified before hiring your employee.
-Contact information for individuals who can assist with the certification process can be found here.
-And, while “nothing is certain except death and taxes,” a good CPA can advise you on whether your business qualifies for the Maryland Enterprise Zone tax credit in addition to other county, state and federal tax credits.
+While “nothing is certain except death and taxes,” a good Certified Public Accountant can advise you on whether your business qualifies for the Maryland Enterprise Zone tax credit in addition to other county, state and federal tax credits.